AndCake/snow/README.md

 * in addition to `==` and `!=` the compare operators can also be expressed using `is` and `isnt`
 * function calls without parameters can be written like `myfunc()` and `do myfunc`
 * variable typing is not allowed
-* array comprehension, named parameters, destructuring assignments and closures are not supported
+* array comprehension, named parameters and closures are not supported
 * inner functions are not only available inside the scope they are defined
 * classes work slightly different (only functions and comments are allowed within a class)
 * namespaces are not implemented, nor is the `import()` function